truera/kubernetes-ingress-controller/keps/0002-kong-gateway-api.md

 #### Milestone 3 - Alpha Quality - Operator Support (provisional)

+Consider getting rid of lifecycle management altogether.
+Focus on getting Gateway API support to GA without lifecycle management.
+We are passionate about it, our users will be very forgiving if we don't have it (it being lifecycle management).

 - [ ] operator support for provisioning and managing the lifecycle of `Gateway` resources is added
 - [ ] operator has support for automatic upgrades of provisioned `Gateways`
 - [ ] operator has support for health checking and rollback mechanisms for provisioned `Gateways`